 The Goya last with a classic round toe, still neat and elegant.

 Beautiful luster in the polo suede.

 The part that is most obviously special about Artista is the very narrow, bevelled waist.
-The bevelling also continues under the heel of the shoe, rather than being levelled before the heel, which is otherwise standard on Goodyear welted shoes.
+The bevelling also continues under the heel of the shoe, rather than being levelled before the heel, which is otherwise standard on factory-made Goodyear welted shoes.
 This makes the waist stronger and it looks better.

 The waist edges are very tightly cut, so that you barely see the sole stitch which at Artista goes all the way back to the heel.
 When you see narrow waists in this price range otherwise they are often glued, pegged or possibly Blake stitched.

 Here the waist edge on the outside..

 The heels are tightly cut, which gives a more uniform look with the upper part of the shoes.
 On these the heels are also slightly tapered inwards, you find tapered heels on some selected Artista models.